 I believe in fully supporting the work of fellow artists.
 The Hendrix quotes are an analogy.
 The only words I used from Voodoo Child in Fables were “Don’t be late”.

+Vampires live forever.
+Pierre von Minzle is on limited time.
+That’s why Mary is damaged in the reanimation process.
+Pierre was in a hurry and didn’t know what he was doing.
+He has to get on to his next thing in order to survive.
 According to Haitian legend zombies are created by blowing a powder into someone face, usually into a wound on their neck.
 (Makes sense because that’s the jugular vein, so it would carry the powder throughout the victims body.)

 I spent 12 years as a pharmaceutical rep, so I’m fascinated by the effect of plants, etc., on our bodies.
 Hence, all the research…